CodingCat-Jung/CodingCat-Jung/README.md

 ---

 ### ✨ Fun Facts
-- 🌟 I love learning new technologies and diving into challenging problems.
+- 🌟 I like taking on challenges rather than giving up and regretting.
-- 🐱 A proud cat enthusiast who enjoys coding with a furry friend by my side!
+- 🐱 I love traveling to different places around the world.
 - 📚 Lifelong learner passionate about cloud computing and AI.

 ---